 Scheduler Tuner: This option tweaks current running scheduler for best possible performance.
 Enable this option.

-I/O Extended Queue: Leave this option to its defaults.
+I/O Extended Queue: This option extends input/output queue for faster read/write speed.
+Leave this option to its defaults.
 Enabling this option may effect battery life.

 Partition Remount: This option remounts all ext4 partitions with performance-improving mount options.
 Enable this option.

-Disable I/O Stats: Leave this option to its defaults.
+Disable I/O Stats: This option disables tracking I/O statistics.
+Leave this option to its defaults.
 Enabling this option may lead to abnormal behavior in certain apps.

 Under this menu item, leave all the options to its defaults except the following options.